Carpal Tunnel in San Jose, CA

 What to Know About a Workers’ Compensation Exam

 One of the first questions your doctor needs to answer is whether you are exposed to any risk factors related to carpal tunnel or any other hand, wrist, or arm injury.
 Trauma, swelling, and vocational activities factor heavily in a determination as to whether your work caused the condition, and are three of the most common risk factors associated with workplace injuries like carpal tunnel.
 We thoroughly investigate the cause of your injuries, working closely with doctors and health care providers to document your ailment.
 Your doctor performs a general examination of your body as a whole before proceeding with a specific investigation of the area of your injury.
-Our law firm in Sunnyvale, CA will then fight on your behalf to get your claim approved.
+Our law firm in San Jose, CA serving the South Bay Area will then fight on your behalf to get your claim approved.

 What Do I Need to Prove to Win My Claim?

 So long as your injury is related to your job, you are entitled to workers’ compensation, and we will do everything we can to help you secure those benefits.
 This includes filing appropriate documents on your behalf and taking care of the appeals process if it gets that far.
 Your employer is responsible for your safety while you are working for them.
 We are here to help our clients through difficult times.
-We offer home, weekend, and hospital visits, in addition to our weekly business hours in Sunnyvale, CA. To schedule a free initial consultation, call us today or contact our law firm online.
+We offer home, weekend, and hospital visits, in addition to our weekly business hours in the San Jose, CA area.
+To schedule a free initial consultation, call us today or contact our law firm online.

 We are here to help our clients during their most difficult times.
-We offer home, weekend and hospital visits, in addition to our weekly business hours in Sunnyvale.
+We offer home, weekend and hospital visits, in addition to our weekly business hours in San Jose area.
 To schedule a free initial consultation, call us today or contact our law firm online.